pengowray/VaraHuffmanNet/README.md

   *  Only byte 2 differs from Plain Bytes message header (ascii 3 vs 0)
   *  Messages which don't contain either header ("HE0\r" nor "HE3\r") are rejected
 * Byte 5: Parity byte
-  *  It's calculated by XORing all bytes of original message (uncompressed without the header); Wiki's [longitudinal parity check](https://en.wikipedia.org/wiki/Longitudinal_redundancy_check) points out that "with this checksum, any transmission error which flips a single bit of the message, or an odd number of bits, will be detected as an incorrect checksum."
-Note that the message must be decoded before parity is checked.
+  *  It's calculated by XORing all bytes of original message (uncompressed without the header); Wikipedia's page on [longitudinal parity check](https://en.wikipedia.org/wiki/Longitudinal_redundancy_check) points out that "with this checksum, any transmission error which flips a single bit of the message, or an odd number of bits, will be detected as an incorrect checksum."
+  *  Note that the message must be fully decoded before parity is checked.
   *  It is variously referred in the source code as a [CRC](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) or Checksum.
 Note that it is _not_ CRC-8.
 * Bytes 6,7,8,9: Integer with length of decoded message in bytes (without header).
 Little endian like the rest of integers, I guess.
 * Bytes 10 and 11: SymbolCount: The number of unique (distinct) symbols (8-bit characters) found in the original message
-  *  Same as the number of entries in the Huffman Table 1 (or double the number for the table's byte length)
+  *  Same as the number of entries in the Huffman Table 1 (or double the number for the table's size in bytes)
   *  Which is also the number of leaf nodes in the Huffman tree
-  *  Possible values are 1 to 256 (hex: `01 00` to `00 01`).
-Zero-symbol or empty messages are sent as an empty Plain Bytes message and not Huffman encoded, so this field does not have a 0 value in normal operation (unless ForceHuffman option is used)
+  *  Typical values are 1 to 256 (hex: `01 00` to `00 01`).
+Zero-symbol or empty messages are typically sent as an empty Plain Bytes message and not Huffman encoded, so this field does not have a 0 value in normal operation, unless you use the `ForceHuffman` option.
-  *  For example, a message with only the text `VARA` will give a value of 3. `03 00`
+  *  For example, a message with only the text `VARA` will give a value of 3. `03 00` because it contains three symbols: `A`, `R`, and `V`.
   *  Bytes 10 and 11 together make up a little-endian 16-bit integer.
 Unless the message contains all 256 characters, byte 11 has a value of 0.
 (TODO: confirm this)
   *  All symbols are 8-bit bytes (e.g. typically ascii characters).
 There's no support for other sized symbols or sequences.